braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/custom_event.md

 ## Abort Push Notification if a Custom Event is Within Two Hours of Now

+This use case calculates the time until a specific event, and depending on the amount of time left, will display different personalized messages.

-**Goal:** Prevent a push from going out if a Custom Event Property will pass in the next two hours.
+For example, you may want to prevent a push from going out if a custom event property will pass in the next two hours.
 This example uses the scenario of an abandoned cart for a train ticket.

 {% raw %}